-- 14. It is important to examine our conscience and pray a sincere Act of Contrition every night. - In examining our conscience, we ask ourselves:Did I set aside time to pray to God today? - Did I set aside time to pray to God today?
-Did I listen to and obey my parents and teachers? - Did I listen to and obey my parents and teachers?
-Was I kind to everyone or how was I selfish?
-Did I forgive someone who hurt me? - 15.
-Each person is invited to a personal friendship with Jesus Christ.
+- 14. It is important to examine our conscience and pray a sincere Act of Contrition every night. - In examining our conscience, we ask ourselves: - Did I set aside time to pray to God today? - Did I listen to and obey my parents and teachers? - Was I kind to everyone or how was I selfish?
+Did I forgive someone who hurt me? - Each person is invited to a personal friendship with Jesus Christ.
 From the moment of our baptism, God calls each person by name and has a special plan for his/her life (cf. Isaiah 43:1.
 The call from God is called a vocation.
 This special plan for our life will bring us the greatest joy and peace. - 16.
 God has given each person unique talents and gifts.
 God has a special plan for each person's life to use these gifts in the service of others and the building of His Kingdom. - 17.
 The heart of Catholic Social Teaching is ultimately to lead people to God.
 (CCC 863-864, 2105, 2420) - 18.
 The Ten Commandments provide the foundation for Catholic Social Teaching.
-(CCC 1959, 2070-2071) - After we receive the Sacraments, above all the Holy Eucharist, we are strengthened through the reception of sanctifying grace, the strength to go forth to love and serve the Lord by loving and serving our neighbor.
-(CCC 1397, 1396, 1391-1395) - 20.
+(CCC 1959, 2070-2071) - 19.
+After we receive the Sacraments, above all the Holy Eucharist, we are strengthened through the reception of sanctifying grace, the strength to go forth to love and serve the Lord by loving and serving our neighbor. - (CCC 1397, 1396, 1391-1395) - 20.
 God desires that we share what we have been given with others: - a) Spiritual gifts the gift of faith and knowledge about God - b) Temporal gifts our material possessions that have been given to us from God.